Prachi-Patade/Nest-Guard-Care-for-little-ones-/README.md

 Below is a demonstration video showcasing the complete flow of the Nest Guard application, including the start screen, authentication pages, nannies listing, feature interactions through WhatsApp, and the profile management interface.
 The demo highlights the user experience, UI transitions, communication features, and the overall functionality of the system.

-https://drive.google.com/file/d/1eotLT-1w5_enUmBmqk15QUw6cVUqnPuR/view?usp=sharing
+Short demo of the project showing whole web applications and the main features.

+Short demo of the project showing database storage. https://drive.google.com/file/d/1eotLT-1w5_enUmBmqk15QUw6cVUqnPuR/view?usp=sharing